 Additionally, the paper states, “in the generation stage, testers have no knowledge of the possible MFS, and surely it has opportunities that multiple MFS appear in the same test case”.
 It seems that dissimilar tests such as those produced by the above paper are the most appropriate to handle such cases.

 Response: We agree that under some condition, e.g., when those MFS in SUT have similar characteristics (overlapped parameter values), using dissimilar tests prioritization can reduce the possibilities that multiple MFS appear in one test case.
-However, when those MFS distinct from each other, making tests dissimilar may not guarantee the appearance of multiple MFS.
-Hence, using the dissimilar tests [1] can be one potential, but not completed, solution to multiple MFS problem, as it depends on the characteristics of the MFS of the SUT.
+However, when those MFS are distinct from each other, making tests dissimilar may not guarantee the appearance of multiple MFS.
+Hence, using the dissimilar tests [1] may not always solve the multiple MFS problem, as it depends on the characteristics of the MFS of the SUT.
 As suggested, we have emphasized this point in paragraph (Page ).

 [1] Henard C, Papadakis M, Perrouin G, Klein J, Heymans P, Traon YL.
 Bypassing the combinatorial explosion: Using similarity to generate and prioritize t-wise test suites for large software product lines. arXiv preprint arXiv:1211.5451.
 2012 Nov 23.